Research-Based

 N-Methyl-Tyramine HCl

-N-Methyl-Tyramine HCl is the first ingredient that many people will likely have an issue with in SUPERHUMAN Pre-Workout.
-While it can provide benefits to your workout, it is currently banned by the World Anti-Doping Agency and can’t be used in competitive sports.
-In addition to that, the FDA is currently taking a closer look at the product before marking it safe or unsafe.
-With all the other ingredients included in SUPERHUMAN, this one is not needed.
+N-Methyl-Tyramine HCl is SUPERHUMAN Pre-Workout’s first problematic ingredient for many users.
+While it can benefit workouts, the World Anti-Doping Agency currently bans it from competitive sports.
+Additionally, the FDA is examining the product before marking it safe or unsafe.
+With SUPERHUMAN’s other included ingredients, this one seems unnecessary.

-Recommended Intake: I wouldn’t recommend taking this ingredient, no known guidelines
+Recommended Intake: I wouldn’t recommend this ingredient; no known guidelines exist

 Theobromine

-You’ve likely never heard of Theobromine, but you’ve definitely heard of where it comes from — the cacao plant and chocolate.
-It is known to act as a stimulant and provide relaxing effects when consumed.
-It promotes an alert attitude, higher levels of concentration, and a healthy heart.
-In higher doses, it can also promote the passing of urine.
+You’ve likely never heard of Theobromine, but you know its source — the cacao plant and chocolate.
+It acts as a stimulant while providing relaxing effects when consumed.
+It promotes alertness, higher concentration levels, and heart health.
+In higher doses, it can also promote urination.

 Recommended Intake: 250-500mg per day